Rocketloop/assignment-frontend-swapi/README.md

 ## Further Details

 ### Project Setup
-Please use the Angular CLI to set up the application.
 We should be able to start the application using the `npm start` command.
-The app should use the latest version of Angular (11 at the time of writing).
+The app should use the latest major version of your front-end framework of choice.

 ### SWAPI
 The [Star Wars API](https://swapi.dev/) should be used to complete this assignment.
 The most important endpoint will be the `/people` endpoint to query the characters to display in the character list (see https://swapi.dev/documentation#people).
 As the SWAPI does not support filtering the data, it will be necessary to fetch all data and filter on the client side.
 Make sure not to send unneccessary API requests.

 ### Character Details
-The character details view should make use of the Angular Router, i.e. each character should be directly reachable through a unique URL, such as `/characters/5` for the character with the ID 5.
+The character details view should make use of the a URL based router, i.e. each character should be directly reachable through a unique URL, such as `/characters/5` for the character with the ID 5.

-### Reactive Patterns
-It is highly reccomended to make use of reactive patterns (Observables, including observable operators) to complete this assignment.
-Additionally, you should use [*reactive forms*](https://angular.io/guide/reactive-forms) for the filter settings.

 ### External Libraries
 You are allowed to use any external library to complete this assignment.
-You are also allowed to use UI libraries like Bootstrap or Angular Material.
-Just make sure that the final app looks decent and consistent.
+You are also allowed to use UI libraries.
+Just make sure that the final app looks appealing, consistent, and has a good user experience.